balanced-dev/yuzu-docs/docs/delivery/umbracoAutomation/introduction.md

 ### Ignores

-Usually there are elements you want to ignored by the import tool.
+Usually there are elements you want to be ignored by the import tool.
 These config properties allow you to define what is ignored globally or per viewmodel.

-Each config property below is collections of string or dictionaries of string and we have created an extension method to remove magic strings from configuration using strongly types generics.
+Each config property is a collection of string or dictionary of string, we have created an extension method so we can use generics of strongly types to add ignore.

 ``` c#
 config.IgnoreViewmodels.Add<vmPage_HomePage>();